Chart Color Schemes

 Endeavour Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Endeavour Hills, as per the latest Census evaluation, dwelling structures consisted of 87.6% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Melbourne metro's 88.1% houses and 11.8% other dwellings.
-Home ownership in Endeavour Hills stood at 37.9%, with the remaining dwellings either mortgaged (43.1%) or rented (19.0%).
-The median monthly mortgage repayment in the area was $1,848, lower than Melbourne metro's average of $1,900.
-The median weekly rent figure was recorded at $375, slightly higher than Melbourne metro's $370.
-Nationally, Endeavour Hills's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable to the national figure of $375.
+Endeavour Hills' dwelling structures, as per the latest Census, consisted of 87.6% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 88.1% houses and 11.8% other dwellings.
+Home ownership in Endeavour Hills stood at 37.9%, with mortgaged dwellings at 43.1% and rented ones at 19.0%.
+The median monthly mortgage repayment was $1,848, lower than Melbourne metro's average of $1,900.
+The median weekly rent was recorded as $375, slightly higher than Melbourne metro's figure of $370.
+Nationally, Endeavour Hills' mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing